Sell More PartsIntroduction

 According to Milton Friedman, the primary purpose of business is to maximize profits.
 This objective can be accomplished by increasing revenue, or decreasing expenditures.
 Orbweaver can help…

 This long-form blog presents discussion about Orbweaver’s products and solutions to educate and inspire the industry’s decision-makers.
 With our results-driven automated solution, we’re making the electronics industry more agile, more efficient, and more relevant.
 We’re empowering industry leaders to sell more parts.

-Orbweaver is focused on sales automation, which differs significantly from buying activity, which is detailed below.
-If you’re interested in purchasing automation, you can read our thoughts on the Purchasing Cycle.
+The focus of this long-form blog is sales automation, which differs significantly from buying activity, which is detailed below.
+If you’re interested in purchasing automation, please read our thoughts on the Purchasing Cycle.

 In 2006, Chris Anderson introduced us to the Long Tail Theory, suggesting that companies can capture significant opportunities if they’re able to efficiently sell niche products to many “tail” customers, rather than focusing on large volumes of commoditized products to the “head.”

 As we explore the objectives and opportunities of your organization’s sell side, remember the significance of the long tail.
 In applying the Pareto Principle—also known as the “80/20 Rule”—to business, a relatively small number of customers contribute the majority of your company’s revenue.
 In the Long Tail Theory, a small number of customers represents “the head” and the majority represents “the tail.”

 Sales automation is about the efficient movement and utilization of data to address the opportunities presented in the long tail.
 How your organization best captures them, and via what steps, is vital.
 Read on to learn how Orbweaver can assist in securing a successful digital future.